Shank found in Sedgwick County Jail during surprise inspection

 Another piece of the puzzle is adding more security.
 Better and more cameras are on the way, and fencing will be added to some parts of the jail.

-Back in July of this year, an inmate got a gun into the facility through a hole in a window.
-Easter says a sheet was lowered to haul in the gun while a now-former deputy looked the other way.
-That former deputy is facing charges.
+Back in July of this year, four inmates attempted to get a handgun into the facility through a hole they made in a window.
+Easter says a sheet was lowered to haul in two cellphones and marijuana while a now-former deputy looked the other way.

 “And bringing anything into a facility is a felony,” said Easter.
 “If folks are tempted to do that, you’re going to get caught sooner or later.”